luma/flightrecorder/docs/api-contract.md

 `flightrecorder`.

 The API is project-scoped so one collector can accept telemetry for multiple games.
-Sursidus is the first project, using `project_id: "sursidus"`.
+Create projects in the admin UI before sending telemetry.
+The example payloads below use `project_id: "sursidus"` because that is the checked-in fixture project, not because the collector requires that ID.

 ## Conventions